ggobi/ggally/revdep/problems.md

 ```
 checking package dependencies ...
 ERROR
 Package required but not available: ‘RODBC’

-Package suggested but not available for checking: ‘ggnetwork’

 See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
 manual.